neomedia6989/docs-2/docs/troubleshooting/client/index.md

 If you are still having issues, please refer to the information below to hopefully resolve your issues.

+## Basic Troubleshooting

+If you're experiencing issues with the Plex app, don't worry - there are several steps you can take to troubleshoot the problem.
+Here are some basic troubleshooting steps to help get you started:

+1. Ensure "Allow Insecure Connections" is **enabled**.
+This can be found in your server settings under Network.
+2. Ensure the server is online and accessible.
+You can check the status of our share servers **[here](https://uptime.blackbeard.media/status/home)** and appboxes on the Kronos dashboard.
+3. Check that the Plex app is up-to-date.
+4. Restart the Plex app on your device.
+5. Restart your device.
+6. Uninstall and reinstall the Plex app on your device.
+7. If you're still experiencing issues, you can consult the documentation below and/or create a **[support ticket](https://discord.com/channels/532304048200744982/921503213432242196)** where we will be happy to help.

 ## Video Playback Issues

 There are a few things you can try to fix these issues.
 First, you can [check your internet connection](/troubleshooting/#understanding-internet-speed-and-your-connection) to make sure it's strong enough to stream videos.
 If your internet is slow or weak, the video might not play smoothly.